Dead Reckoning (1947 film): Plot

-Leaving a church, Father Logan, a well-known ex-paratrooper padre, is approached by Captain "Rip" Murdock.
+Father Logan, a well-known ex-paratrooper padre, is approached in a church by Captain "Rip" Murdock.
 Murdock needs to tell someone what has happened to him in the past few days before his enemies can kill him.
 A flashback follows:

 Just after World War II, paratroopers and close friends Murdock and Sergeant Johnny Drake are mysteriously ordered to travel from Paris to Washington, D.C..
 When Drake learns that he is to be awarded the Medal of Honor (and Murdock the Distinguished Service Cross), he flees before newspaper photographers can take his picture.
 Murdock goes AWOL, follows the clues and tracks his friend to Gulf City in the southern United States, where he learns Drake is dead when his burned corpse is recovered from a car crash.

 Murdock finds out that Drake joined the Army under an assumed name to avoid a murder charge.
 He was accused of killing a rich old man named Chandler because Drake was in love with Chandler's beautiful young wife Coral.

-Murdock goes to a nightclub to question Louis Ord, a witness at Drake's trial for Chandler's murder.
+Murdock goes to a nightclub to question bartender Louis Ord, a witness at Drake's trial for Chandler's murder.
 Ord reveals that Drake had given him a letter to give to Murdock.
 Murdock also meets Coral and Martinelli, the club owner.
-Seeing Coral intentionally losing heavily at rigged roulette, Murdock not only recoups her $16,000 losses at craps, but also wins her a matching sum.
+Seeing Coral intentionally losing heavily at rigged roulette, Murdock not only recoups her $16,000 losses at craps, he doubles it.
 When all three go to collect the winnings in Martinelli's private office, Murdock is tipped off by Ord that his drink is drugged.
-When Murdock awakens the next morning he finds Ord's dead body planted in his hotel room.
-He manages to hide the corpse before police Lieutenant Kincaid, responding to an anonymous tip, shows up to search his room.
+He drinks it anyway to protect Ord, yet awakens in the night to find Ord's body planted in his hotel room.
+He manages to hide the corpse before police Lieutenant Kincaid, responding to an anonymous tip, shows up to search for it.